thethomasmiller/flora/README.md

 - Use Axios to make a request to the Trefle API for plant information.
 - Create a drop-down selection that allows user to select species input.
-- Render a search result that includes one image, the plant's common name, its scientific name, commericial availability and drought tolerance.
+- Render a search result that includes one image, the plant's common name, its scientific name, family name and duration(if available).
+- Plants without images will display a default image for a consistent result appearance.
 - Deploy site using GitHub Pages for live access.

 #### PostMVP